Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 >
 > *sqlite*: uses the SQLite embedded database library.
 It is performant and lean, requiring no external database or daemon.
+This is the default backend when compiled in.

 cnid server = *host[:port]* **(G)**/**(V)**